Hugop2san/Hugop2san/README.md

 ##  About Me

-I’m a backend-focused developer working with **C# and .NET**, building APIs, backend services, and business-oriented systems.
+I’m a backend-focused developing building APIs, backend services, and business-oriented systems.

 My main interest lies in **software architecture and domain modeling**, designing systems that respect real-world business rules and remain sustainable over time.